pombase/canto/root/docs/md/canto_admin/setup.md

 After the software is [installed](installation) some configuration is needed.

 If you chose the recommended Docker installation precedure then the commands below will need to be run inside the Canto container.
-One way to do that is to use the "dcanto" shell function defined in the [installation](installation) section.
-Only three host directories (`canto`, `data` and `import_export`) are visible inside the container so reading and writing of files should be via those directories.
-In particular, datasets for loading should be added to your `import_export` as created in the [installation](installation) step.
+The suggested way to do that to use the `canto_docker` script as a prefix to the commands below.

 So for example to load a genes file when Canto is running via a Docker container, instead of:

     ./script/canto_load.pl --genes genes_file.tsv --for-taxon 4896

-use this command:
+from instead your `canto` git check out, add your `genes_file.tsv` to the `import_export` directory and the run this command in the `canto-space` directory created in the [installed](installation)
+section:

+    ./canto/script/canto_docker ./script/canto_load.pl --genes \
-    dcanto ./script/canto_load.pl --genes /import_export/genes_file.tsv --for-taxon 4896
+        /import_export/genes_file.tsv --for-taxon 4896

+Only three host directories (`canto`, `data` and `import_export`) are visible inside the container so reading and writing of files should be via those directories.
+In particular, as in the example above, datasets for loading should be added to your `import_export` directory as created in the [installation](installation) step.

 ## Creating users